PDM4AR/exercises/docs/01-helloworld.md

 We monitor all exercises via our GitHub Organization: PRM4AR.
-At the beginning of the semester, we will be asked to fill in a form to be added to the GitHub organization.
-You will then be instructed to create your exercise repository within the organization and submit your implementation.
+After creating your GitHub account, fill in the `PDM4AR GitHub Onboarding Form` under Piazza homework session to be added to our organization.
+Once you have accepted the invitation, follow the instruction below to create your exercise repositories within the organization and submit your implementations.

 ## Create your repository